 Angular has grown into an excellent framework over time which is used for the very purpose of developing applications across platforms.
-With the limited phase of the framework heading to the unlimited phase, you can expect many major features being added to this framework.
+With the limited phase of the framework heading to the unlimited phase, you can expect many major features to be added to this framework.

-Angular CLI provides you an option to generate components, routes, services and pipes with a simple command.
-Numerous things can be achieved with the CLI alone.
+Angular CLI provides you with an option to generate components, routes, services, and pipes with a simple command.
+Numerous things can be achieved with CLI alone.
 Some of the noticeable ones are:

 - Create a new Angular application